RakshithaNarasimhaiah12062000/test-agent/README.md

 ## How it differs from existing tools

-Tools like Mabl, Applitools, and Katalon generate tests for their own platforms.
-This agent emits FireFlink-native NLP steps that map directly to the existing Java NLP class library, so generated tests integrate without translation middleware.
+Commercial tools like Mabl, Applitools, and Katalon generate tests for their own platforms in proprietary formats.
+This agent emits plain-English NLP steps that integrate directly into existing Selenium-backed test execution libraries without translation middleware.
+The output is platform-agnostic and human-readable.

 ## V1 limitations (honest)